 The first row is the header, which identifies the contents of each column.
 In this example, the column headers are Find, Change, and styles to find and change.
 Using this data file, the script changes "business" to "company" and assigns to it the character style bold, "button up" is replaced with "finish", styled bold and its paragraph changed to the style body text, and every instance of "favour" becomes "favor", assigned the character style emphasis.

 These columns could just as well be labeled “match”, “replace,”, “find c style,” etc., or any other desired column names.
 The precise column names, or their order, are not important, and there is no harm in extra columns.
-Which columns are the text to find and change, or styles to find and change, are selected in the script interface.
+Which columns are the text to find and change, and styles to find and change, are selected in the script interface.

 In each row, the values for find and change can be either text or a regular expression (GREP).
 Rows may differ even, some text, some regular expressions.
 To inform the script that the text to match is a regular expression, begin and end the expression with forward slashes.
 Flags after the trailing slash are ignored, as the script always replaces all instances (g flag for global), and whether to ignore letter case (i flag for insensitive) is controlled by the script interface option Case insensitive.
 If the expression includes any capture groups, the normal placeholders are recognized in the replacement, i.e. $1, $2, etc. In the rare case the text to find happens to begin with, and end with, a forward slash, there is no choice but to use a regular expression, because the script always sees this as the signal for a regular expression.
 In that case, construct a regular expression that matches the desired text but escapes the slashes and any other punctuation characters that could be interpreted as regular expression commands.